mdotbaig/mdotbaig.github.io/README.md

-This tool will help you price your pre-loved and vintage clothes 10X faster.
+This tool will help you price your vintage and pre-loved clothing - 10X faster.

 Please stay tuned.